 Geology training for the Apollo crew

-During the first space missions, NASA was just trying to actually get to space and the Moon -while scoring some points against its arch-enemy the USSR.
+During the first space missions, NASA was just trying to get to space and the Moon.
+While scoring some points against its arch-enemy the USSR, that is.

-But with Apollo 15 the objectives had expanded.
-They realized they had an opportunity to do scientific experiments and to learn about the Moon’s history.
+But with Apollo 15, the objectives expanded.
+NASA realized they had an opportunity to do scientific experiments and to learn about the Moon’s history.

-So during the 20 months that the three pilots trained for their mission, they also packed hundreds of hours of geology classes.
+So during the 20 months that the pilots trained for their mission, they also attended hundreds of hours of geology classes.

-By the end of the program, commander Dave Scott had taken quite a liking to it and proudly considered himself an amateur geologist.
+By the end of the program, commander Dave Scott had taken quite a liking to it.
+He proudly considered himself an amateur geologist.

 The intense NASA training took its toll on two marriages, though.
 The Irwins made it through, but the Wordens divorced before the mission.